BR0kEN-/cikit/docs/vagrant/wsl/README.md

 New-Item -ItemType Junction -Path "$env:LOCALAPPDATA\lxss" -Value "$WSLFSPATH\rootfs"
 ```

+**WARNING**: this step - is a workaround for the issue and has been added for process simplification.
+If you think you have enough experience to patch the Vagrant with the https://github.com/hashicorp/vagrant/pull/9300 - do it and skip that PowerShell crutch.

 ## All ready

 - **Do never place files, you're gonna edit, within WSL**.
 Locate them on `/mnt/` only.
 Modifying data in Linux subsystem by Windows tools will lead to **their corruption and loss**.
 The https://github.com/Microsoft/WSL/issues/1283#issuecomment-352183860 issue has some clarification on that.